Today I am going to continue my series on the Christian fight. This will be Part 4. We will begin by turning to Matthew 6:31-34.

 The Greeks as a culture have become known as a people sensitive to the rhythm of time, and this, though written by the Hebrew Solomon, is a decidedly Greek view of life and time-movement.
 The Greeks allowed this perception of life and time to be a major building block of their philosophy regarding life.
 They were acutely aware of things like the ebb and flow of tides, the continuously repeating cycle of the four seasons, and the constantly repeating patterns of the weather.
 This led them to develop the concept that time is cyclical; it is going in a circle.
 A man's life is lived within a series of continuous changeless recurrences.

 To them, the movement of time is like a wheel turning on its axis, and the events that mark the movement of time repeat themselves inexorably.
-Their conclusion was that nothing can be done about it because these events will happen continuously, endlessly; thus to them, a person is born, lives his life on a stage, and when his part is done, he exists.
+Their conclusion was that nothing can be done about it because these events will happen continuously, endlessly; thus to them, a person is born, lives his life on a stage, and when his part is done, he exits.
 This inexorably leads to a fatalistic view of life: "What's the use?"
 Notice especially verse 8.
 It says, "All things are full of labor; man cannot utter it: the eye is not satisfied with seeing, nor the ear filled with hearing."

 The Soncino commentary states that what Solomon is saying here is that this inexorable repetition in life is such weariness that he actually lacks the words to aptly describe it.
 He just kind of threw up his hands.
 Now despite what Solomon, a Hebrew, wrote in Ecclesiastes, the general Hebrew view is decidedly different.
 Their conception of time is greatly benefited by revelation that God gave through the prophet.

 We are going to leave the Old Testament for a little bit, but I want you to turn to the book of Jude, because Jude gives an example that will start us in the right direction.